twosigma/waiter/token-syncer/README.md

-The token-syncer app is an HTTP server designed specifically for syncing tokens across Waiter clusters.
+The token-syncer app is a command-line application designed specifically for syncing tokens across Waiter clusters.

 # Implementation

 The token syncer communicates with Waiter clusters on their respective `/token` endpoints to retrieve and manage individual tokens.
-When requested to sync tokens across multiple clusters (via the `/sync-tokens` endpoint), it first loads all tokens on each cluster (clusters are specified as a query parameter).
+When requested to sync tokens across multiple clusters, it first loads all tokens on each cluster (clusters are specified as a query parameter).
 It then computes the latest version of the tokens using the `last-update-time` field in the token description.
 It then goes ahead to perform the sync operations using following cases:
 1. Updates the token description on the other clusters if any of the clusters do not agree on the token description.
 2. Hard-deletes a token if all the clusters agree on the token description and the token has been soft-deleted.

-# Configuration

-Please see the [config file](./config-full.edn) for details on how to configure the token-syncer.

 # Build Uberjar